 Public Transportation

-One of Japan’s biggest culture shock examples for students from India is Japan’s public transportation system.
+One of the biggest Culture Shock Examples in Japan for students from India is the country’s highly efficient and organized public transportation system.
 Unlike India, where trains and buses are often crowded, Japan has a highly efficient and organised public transportation system.
 Students from India, accustomed to crowded and chaotic public transportation, might find this quite overwhelming initially.

 However, once they become familiar with the system, they might appreciate the convenience and efficiency of Japan’s public transportation.
 It’s also worth mentioning that Japan’s public transportation is not just about trains and buses – don’t forget about taxis and cars, which are also commonly used forms of transportation in Japan.